 Nestldown Therapeutic Riding Center is a non-profit 501(c)3 founded in 2006.
 In our first year of operation we provided therapeutic riding lessons to ten students between the ages of 8-18 years old.
 Due to limited resources, we paused operations in 2009.
 Over the past few years we have been working to secure a location and re-open the riding center.
-As of April 2018 we are extremely happy to be providing riding lessons and serve the community once again.
-We currently have twelve horses and one miniature donkey in our care.
+As of April 2018 we are extremely happy to be providing equine activities and serve the community once again.
+We currently have 6 horses and one miniature donkey in our care.
 Our instructors provide lessons individuals and groups of all ages and abilities.

 Alexandra Beck Founder, Executive Director